HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-4 Amateur Satellite.md

 3. **Antennas**: While you can make some contacts with a handheld and its stock antenna, directional antennas work much better for satellite communications.

 4. **Power**: Unlike terrestrial repeaters, you don't need much power.
 Always use just enough power to make contact.
 Too much power can actually cause problems for other users trying to access the satellite at the same time.
-Listen to your own signal as it's retransmitted by the satellite and compare it to the strength of the satellite's beacon signal—if your signal is much stronger than the beacon, reduce your power.
+Listen to your own signal as it's retransmitted by the satellite and compare it to the strength of the satellite's beacon signal — if your signal is much stronger than the beacon, reduce your power.

 #### Types of Satellite Operations